FLIR Thermal Studio setup and user guide

 1.Library tab

 This tab shows the File Explorer of the computer your are working on.
-Here you can navigate to any folder where you have saved your thermal images, both locally on your computer and on any connected network shares.
+Here you can navigate to any folder where you have saved your thermal images, both locally on your computer and on any connected shares.

 When you click a folder, the images in that folder are presented in the center pane.
 When you click an image in the center pane, information about that image is shown in the pane to the right.